splightplatform/splight-cli/cli/component/templates/auto_readme.md

 ### Routines

 {% if routines is not none -%}
-The custom types defined by the component are:
+The routines defined by the component are:

 {% for routine in routines -%}
   - {{routine.name}}